SilverPoision/secAuth/README.md

 ![SecAuth Logo](Images/logo.png)

 SecAuth is a secure implementation of the user authentication model with added best practices for day to day developers needs.
-SecAuth can be used in your next project to implement the most basic user authentication yet secure than most of the websites there.
+SecAuth can be used in your next Node-Express project to implement the most basic user authentication yet secure than most of the websites there.

 ```js
 const express = require("express");